 Ensure all Your Furniture will Fit through Doorways and StairwellsEnsure all Your Furniture will Fit through Doorways and Stairwells

-The movers are not responsible for dealing with bulky items that can’t be safely removed.
+The movers are not responsible for dealing with bulky items that you can’t safely remove.
 Take some measurements to ensure everything will fit through doorways and stairwells at your current residence and your new address.
 If you’ve got a problem, you may want to call an expert like the Couch Doctor.

 Clear the Move with both BuildingsClear the Move with both Buildings